emcdona1/field_classification/README.md

 This code has been constructed for the Field Museum Gantz Family Collections Center, under the direction of Dr. Matt von Konrat, Head of Botanical Collections at the Field.
 Please contact him for licensing inquiries.

 ## Software requirements
-All code is written in Python 3 and has been tested in Python 3.4.3.
-Required Python packages: argparse, csv, cv2 (opencv-python), datetime, keras, matplotlib, numpy, os, pandas, scipy, shutil, sklearn, tensorflow, time,
+All code is written in Python 3 and has been tested in Python 3.4.3 and 3.7.0.